aanshi18/Emotion_classification/README.md

 # Emotion_classification
- It recignize the emotions of people
+ It recognize the emotions of people